Using Insights in Buffer

 Can I export my Insights as a PDF?

 Yes!
 Click the Export button at the top of the page and choose Export as PDF.
-The export runs in the background and generates a branded report.
+You'll first see a short configuration step where you can set a report name, upload a cover logo, and pick which sections to include.
+Once you confirm, the export runs in the background and generates a branded report.
 Single-channel exports include a cover page, Summary metrics, Metrics-over-time charts, and a Performance per Post table.
 All Channels exports include an aggregated Summary, Top Posts by Reactions and Comments, a per-channel Performance table, and a detailed section for each connected channel.

 How do I share feedback about Insights?